- Indoor and Outdoor

 Under 2's: Free

 Tipton Road, Dudley, West Midlands, DY1 4SQ, England

 0121 557 9643

 WebsiteClick here to visit Black Country Living Museum's website.

 All Day: £3.50

 Yes, there are toilets, accessible toilets and baby changing facilities.

 Yes, there is an onsite restaurant and snacks are available.

-Black Country Living Museum has not told us if they are fully wheelchair friendly.
+No, Black Country Living Museum is not wheelchair friendly.

 The Museum is an open air living Museum and has recreated the conditions of the 19th and 20th centuries, using original buildings from across the Black Country.